 2. Photo of the crew erecting the marker.
 The original 1976 marker was located at the power plant.
-This 2008 marker at this new location resolved security concerns associated with having a public-access marker on Dairyland property.
-Dairyland paid for the new marker, supplied the construction materials and erected it in 2009.
-(Submitted on October 22, 2009, by Keith L of Wisconsin Rapids, Wisconsin.)
+This 2008 marker at this new location (Submitted on October 22, 2009, by Keith L of Wisconsin Rapids, Wisconsin.)

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on October 15, 2009, by Keith L of Wisconsin Rapids, Wisconsin.
-This page has been viewed 889 times since then and 28 times this year.
+It was originally submitted on October 15, 2009, by Keith L of Wisconsin Rapids, Wisconsin.
+This page has been viewed 953 times since then and 19 times this year.
 Last updated on October 2, 2010, by William J. Toman of Green Lake, Wisconsin.
 Photos: 1, 2, 3. submitted on October 15, 2009, by Keith L of Wisconsin Rapids, Wisconsin. • Bill Pfingsten was the editor who published this page.